Skip to content

 The Probability Claim

-Plantinga argues that P(R|N&E) - the probability that our cognitive faculties are reliable given naturalism and evolution - is either low or inscrutable.
-He considers several ways beliefs might relate to behavior under a naturalistic framework:
+Plantinga argues P(R|N&E) - the probability our minds are reliable given naturalism and evolution - is either low or inscrutable (impossible to estimate).
+He considers several ways beliefs might relate to behavior under naturalism:

 Counterarguments and Rebuttals